 - And more flexible workplaces can encourage more people to work – to be more engaged than they are today.

-Shifting the leadership paradigm
+Shifting the leading in the 21st-century paradigm

-These are the foundations for leading in ways that activate people’s ability to be, think, talk and act differently, to survive and thrive in the imagination age.
+These are the foundations for leading people in ways that activate people’s ability to be, think, talk and act differently, to survive and thrive in the imagination age.